JamesSatherley/Semester2-2021/README.md

 # Semester2-2021
-This is collation of all of my work during 2021 Semester 2
+This is a collation of all of my work during 2021 Semester 2

 Different courses are differenctiated by different languages.
 Some courses require tutorials and others, just assignments.
 Below is a list of courses: